 Thank you very much.

-You know, I was appalled yesterday when I heard on Fox News, I believe it was either the Brett Baer report or during one of their half hour breaks, during one of their breaks at the half hour, that the Health and Human Services Department is going to be using $30 million of our hard-earned money to communicate to us all the good things about Obamacare.
+You know, I was appalled yesterday when I heard on Fox News, I believe it was either the Brett Baer report or during one of their breaks at the half hour, that the Health and Human Services Department is going to be using $30 million of our hard-earned money to communicate to us all the good things about Obamacare.

 Whenever you see all these monies, these funds being used to spread a message or to build this project, they're just slush funds.

-This is just it never it's not going to go to what they say it's going to go to.
+This is just, it's not going to go to what they say it's going to go to.

-This is money that's going to be used to be passed out to unions, Obama supporters is electioneering money.
+This is money that's going to be used to be passed out to unions, Obama support.

-And what strikes me as appalling is that after we have communicated to them time and again that we don't want this bill, they are now going into money.
+And what strikes me as appalling is that after we have communicated to them time and again that we don't want this bill, they are now going to be a lot of people.

-That's right, and we have Republicans who think Obama's gonna pivot in our direction.
+And we have Republicans who think Obama is going to pivot in our direction.

 Doesn't compute.